Leonello d'Este: Learned courts and humanism

 Leonello was held in high regard by humanists who fantasized about him as being the patron and the defender of the arts; Leonello also symbolized the perfect model of a prince and a man of letters.
 Leonello's education of the new principles in the studia humanitatais and his bias for the arts were what allowed Leonello to develop a widespread cultural development in Ferrara.
 From this, he was able to decree the reformation and extension of the University of Ferrara and conveying of public and private conferences that brought scholars to come teach at the university such as Teodoro Gazs who was a master in Greek, and Basinio Basini, the Parmesan poet, who was well known from his Latin rhetoric.
 Leonello, for his successful peacemaking policy, was hailed as salus Italiae and specs Italum, and in 1448 the mythological poem "Melegridos" – about the mythical hunt for a ferocious boar – was used as an imaginative representation to demonstrate how Leonello dealt with the policy.
 Leonello d' Este became known as the patron of the arts in the eyes of such humanists as Angelo Decembrio.

 Angelo was a humanist and Milanese scholar who moved to Ferrara in 1438.
 Decembrio's connection to Leonello comes from his work he wrote before 1447, the De Politia Litteraria Variisque Poetae Virgilli Laudbibus, which was a dialogue divided into three volumes; four more books were added around 1462.
 The treatise was about how to successfully sustain the refinement of literature/politia litteraria in a courtly environment.
 The work also focused on the description of Ferrara; Angelo also included his thoughts about Leonello within the overall depiction.
 The text description reads (in translation) that: "the city of Ferrara, with its streets, gardens and villas and, in the heart of the city, the d’Este court, whose greatest attribute is the enormous library.
 The library, with its sumptuous furnishings and judicious choice of volumes (with a distinct preference for classical literature) is the perfect image of what constitutes a vital sector of the prince’s investment in culture in the second half of the fifteenth century.
 The d’Este library, passionately and painstakingly supplemented by Leonello…[as it is a place] of authentic cultural reference, but above all…[enhances] the prestige of the prince as patron of the arts".

-The court of Leonello d’Este could not be matched by his successor Borso d’Este within regards to the immense cultural dynamics that Leonello's office had.
+The court of Leonello d’Este could not be matched by his successor Borso d’Este concerning the immense cultural dynamics that Leonello's office had.
 This may be why many scholars and intellectuals left Ferrara.
-The Humanists Decembrio, Gaza and Basinio were three of the most predominate intellectuals to leave the court of Este upon the death of Leonello in 1450.
+The Humanists Decembrio, Gaza and Basinio were three of the most prominent intellectuals to leave the court of Este upon the death of Leonello in 1450.